Dried Dates: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 By Dr Rajeev Singh +2 more

-For 6000 years the dates are cultivated, and it is one of the oldest crops which have nutritional, economic and potential health value.
-The scientific name of dates is Phoenix dactylifera L. which has both aesthetic value and environmental benefit.1 The desert and hot regions are favourable for the growth of dates in large quantities.
+For 6000 years the dates have been cultivated, and it is one of the oldest crops that have nutritional, economic, and potential health value.
+The scientific name of dates is Phoenix dactylifera L. which has both aesthetic value and environmental benefit.1 The desert and hot regions are favorable for the growth of dates in large quantities.
 South-West Asia, North Africa, Saudi Arabia, Egypt, and Iran are the major producers of dates.1 The highest demand for date eating is during the holy month of Ramadan and these dates are used to break the fasting.
 Majorly they are consumed in dry form and the eating of dates decreases after the Ramadan month.2

 The energy present in 100g of dates is 277 kcal.
 The nutrients present in dates are as follows: